CooperASC/cooperasc.github.com/notes.md

 permalink: /notes/
 ---

 Notes are like minutes but less formal.
-Instead of striving for obejctivity they are presented from the representative's point of view.
+Instead of striving for objectivity they are presented from the representative's point of view.